PlasterPate/covid19Tracker/README.md

 cumulative deaths for each day.
 It also contains geographical coordinates(Lat,Long) for each country.

-This package provide functions to:
+This package provides functions to:

   - View full dataset in a tidy format
   - Plot total cases in a selected period of time on the world map